s39674/Image2schematic/README.md

 # Image2schematic
-Trying to extract pcb schematics from images using computer vision
+Welcome to my Repo!
+This is my notebook on trying to extract pcb schematics from images using computer vision.